Skip to main content

 Mempool (LaminatedProxy)

 At the core of smart transactions is a mempool, known as the LaminatedProxy.
 It acts as a holding area where users queue up calls for future execution.
 LaminatedProxy differs from traditional mempools in that it stores calls with specific conditions.
+It can also act as a SmartContract wallet for the users making it easier to execute and manage user objectives.
+These contracts are deployed individually for every unique wallet address.

 The push, pull, and execute are the three primary functions of the LaminatedProxy, enabling the dynamic management and execution of deferred function calls based on specific conditions or timing.